-Everything is personal
+Everything is Personal

-There’s a famous quote from the move The Godfather.
+There’s a famous quote from the movie The Godfather.
 “It’s not personal.
 It’s just business.”
 Well, young kids take everything personally.
 They’ll wail over getting the smallest cookie or because Tommy wasn’t nice.
 Most of us adjust as we age and recover quickly from bumps and bruises and hurt feelings, but there’s a lesson involved in making your marketing personal.

 More now than ever before, because we’ve gone digital, you can define your perfect target persona, drill down on it to zip code, buying preferences and needs, and tailor your message to fit.
 That’s personal.

 The lesson: The better you know your target, the easier it becomes to tell them a story that’s relevant to what they want and expect from you.
 Also, try not to hurt anyone’s feelings or pawn off the smallest cookies.